-The American Civil Liberties Union strongly urges you to defend the Constitution by voting "yes" on H.J.
+The American Civil Liberties Union strongly urges you to defend the Constitution by voting "yes" to override President Trump's veto on H.J.
 Res.
-46, the joint resolution sponsored by Congressman Joaquin Castro and a majority of the House of Representatives.
-If enacted, H.J.
+46. Last week, President Trump vetoed H.J.
 Res.
-46 would terminate the so-called "national emergency" declared by President Donald Trump in Proclamation 9844.
-The House will vote on the amendment tomorrow afternoon.
+46 after it passed in both chambers in an attempt to prevent legislation that would terminate the so-called "national emergency" declared by President Trump in Proclamation 9844.
+The House will consider this measure tomorrow, Tuesday March 26th.
 The ACLU will score this vote.